Lukas412/evenpw/README.md

 Generate a password with custom length:

-    # Please keep in mind, that this password generator can make the passwords more predictable.
+    # Please keep in mind, that this password generator can make the passwords better predictable.
     # Therefore the password should be longer.

     evenpw -l 20